mothwork/grimwarrior/README.md

 # GrimWarrior
 GrimWarrior is a clone of Evernote: built for the discerning Wizard who wishes to organize their grimoires all in one place.

-In this clone, notes are called spells and notesbooks are called Grimoires.
+In this clone, notes are called spells and notebooks are called Grimoires.

 Live Site: [GrimWarrior] (http://grimwarrior.herokuapp.com)